 Full Strawberry Moon Meaning: How did the Strawberry Moon Get its Name?

 This moon represents the first harvest.
 The strawberry harvesting season is relatively short, and this full moon’s name was pretty much universal among all of the Algonquin tribes since it faithfully rose during or close to the harvest window.

 European settlers usually referred to June’s full moon as the Rose Moon or the Honey Moon in reference to ancient European marriage customs that involved giving and drinking mead (made from honey).

-How to Celebrate and Honor the Strawberry Moon
+How to Celebrate and Honor the Full Strawberry Moon

 The June full moon embodies the spirit of Litha, the summer solstice celebration and longest day of the year.